 Ask any local, and they’ll tell you that resting and recharging is the key to a solid ski trip.
 It may not feel like it when you’re carving your first turns in exquisitely soft snow, but even the most powder-hungry skiers and boarders need a rest day.

 If adventure is still on your mind, rent snowshoes from Snowtips-Bactrax, Ultimate Sports, or Abominable Sports in town and head out on the lakeshore trail around frozen Johnson Lake.
 Once you’ve stretched your legs below a stunning view of Mount Rundle, trade frosty air for a soothing treatment at Cedar & Sage Co. or Remedy Skincare & Spa.
-Then make your way to dinner at Chuck’s Steakhouse, The Radiant, The Bison, or Block Kitchen & Bar, where the creative forces at work in Banff’s culinary scene await you.
+Then make your way to dinner at Chuck’s Steakhouse, The Bison, or Block Kitchen & Bar, where the creative forces at work in Banff’s culinary scene await you.

 Day 4: Lake Louise Ski Resort